Top Tips On Visiting Pubs in the U.K.

 Do you tip the bartender?
 How do you order a drink?
-I’m gonna tell you some of the important things to know before you visit a pub in England.
+I’m going to tell you some of the important things to know before you visit a pub in England.
 A stop-off (or several!) in a classic pub is a must-do for most visitors in the country.

 - Drinks can be expensive so budget accordingly.
 London is expensive for drinking, and you’ll find that a pint is cheaper outside the capital.
 Wealthier areas of the city, such as Knightsbridge, Chelsea and Fulham, are likely to be more expensive too.
 Try and seek out places a little off-the-beaten-track for better prices: the pub guides on the Londonist website are a great place to start.